codeplaysoftware/intel-llvm-mirror/sycl/doc/GetStartedGuide.md

 ### HIP back-end limitations

-* Only support on Linux.
+* Only supported on Linux.
-* Only tested on Ubuntu 18.04 and Ubuntu 20.04, however, for full details of supported Operating Systems for ROCm, please refer to the [ROCm Supported Operating Systems](https://github.com/RadeonOpenCompute/ROCm#supported-operating-systems)
+* Only tried on Linux, however, for full details of supported Operating Systems for ROCm, please refer to the
+  [ROCm Supported Operating Systems](https://github.com/RadeonOpenCompute/ROCm#supported-operating-systems)
-* Only combinations which have been tested are Ubuntu 18.04 and Ubuntu 20.04 with ROCm 4.2.0 and ROCm 4.3.0 using the Vega20 (gfx906), MI50 (gfx906) and
+* Only combinations which have been tried are Linux, with ROCm 4.2.0 or 4.3.0 and using Vega20 (gfx906), MI50 (gfx906) and MI100 (gfx908) devices and
-  MI100 (gfx908) devices and architectures respectively.
+  architectures respectively.
 * Support is still experimental so not all of the tests are currently passing and many of the built-in function are not yet implemented.
+* Additionally there is no continuous integration yet so no guarantee can be made for support platforms or configurations

 ## Find More